anasolomon/blog/readme.md

  };
 });
 ```
+eg if I composed a new blog with title "Test" then I can access it in this pathing : `http://localhost:3000/posts/Test`

-inside of the posts file I will use EJS to display the requested blog's title and message (body) of the matching title in the entered pathing.
-Or if user click on the 'Read More' anchor that I've added at the end of each newly created blog posts it will redirect them automatically to that new blog.
+Inside of the posts file I will use EJS to display the blog's title in the pathing and message (body).
+Or if user click on the 'Read More' anchor that I've added at the end of each blog posts it will redirect them automatically to that new blog.
 ```html
 <% for (let i = 0; i < htmlArray.length; i++) { %>
    <% const currentPost = htmlArray[i]; %>